Data DictionaryPage address: http://www.mnsu.edu/instres/datadictionary.html

 13 Online: All instruction for the course is delivered online.
 The course has NO required face-to-face meetings and NO required proctored exams.
 The course has required synchronous online meetings or activities: the full class meets online at a specified or scheduled time.

 Pell Grant: Provides grant assistance to eligible undergraduate postsecondary students with demonstrated financial need to help meet education expenses.
+Pell grant eligibilty is often used as a proxy for low income status.

 Perkins Loan: Formerly known as National Direct Student Loans (NDSL), the Perkins Loan program provides low interest loans to eligible postsecondary students (undergraduate, graduate, or professional students) with demonstrated financial need to help meet educational expenses.